Baycrest Foundation

 OVERVIEW

-Founded in 1979, Baycrest Centre Foundation (also known as Baycrest Foundation) raises funds for Baycrest Center for Geriatric Care.
+Founded in 1979, Baycrest Foundation raises funds for Baycrest Centre for Geriatric Care.
 Baycrest opened its doors in 1918 as the Toronto Jewish Old Folks Home.
-Now located on a 22-acre campus in Toronto, Baycrest is an internationally-recognized, academic health sciences centre that focuses on innovations in aging and brain health.
-Baycrest is funded by and affiliated with the University of Toronto.
-Baycrest Centre Foundation provides grants in four main areas: Capital, Research, Care, and Education.
+Baycrest is an internationally recognized, academic health sciences centre that focuses on innovation in aging and brain health.
+Baycrest Foundation (BCF) provides funding for six main areas: Research, Care, Capital, Pressing Needs, Education, and Innovation.

 My anchor